ras52/bootstrap/stage-0/README.txt

 lines.

 The unhex.x file contains the hexadecimal octets for unhex.
-Processing it with unhex yields another copy of unhex which we check is identical to the inital copy.
+Processing it with unhex yields another copy of unhex, which we check is identical to the inital copy as a way of testing that the program is working.

 The program is deliberately minimal.
 Of necessity, it starts with an ELF header, followed by one program header for the whole file.
 There